Border Down: Release

 Border Down was released in Japanese arcades on 25 April 2003.
 It was common for NAOMI shooters to be ported to Sega's home console, the Dreamcast, making a significant portion of the aging console's extended output.
 Sega had effectively ceased support for the system in the west by this time, but some support remained in Japan.
 Although a Dreamcast conversion would seem like an obvious choice with it being a NAOMI game, G.rev spent time considering which console was most suitable for a home port.
 They decided against the PlayStation 2 because the game would have needed a complete rebuild from the ground up.
 As for the GameCube, they believed Border Down was not suited for the system's audience.
 With these factors, along with the ease of porting NAOMI games to the Dreamcast, they chose Sega's home console.
 According to Edge and Jeuxvideo.com, a fan petition for a Dreamcast port was another factor.
 The simplicity of the porting process left G.rev with more time to add the Remix mode.

 The Dreamcast port was released a few months after the arcade version, on 25 September 2003.
 If bought through Sega Direct, the game came with a Border Down branded mouse pad.
 In addition to the standard version, 3000 limited edition copies were produced that came bundled with the soundtrack.
 The soundtrack contains tracks not included in the original game, and was also sold separately.
 Maruyama was prepared to fold G.rev if Border Down was not successful, but the number of customer orders at launch exceeded G.rev and Sega's expectations, so they continued producing new copies until they felt demand was met.

 Border Down has seen continued interest post-release.
 A second volume to the soundtrack was released on 13 May 2004 through Sega Direct, containing tracks from the Remix mode and an original track by Watanabe.
 By 2007, Japanese retailer Messe Sanoh was still seeing demand for the game, and so requested Sega and G.rev for another production run.
 Their request was granted; a second run was produced and sold exclusively through Messe Sanoh retailers beginning on 17 January 2008.
 Both production runs included, less than 20,000 copies were sold.
 It has since become one of the most coveted Japanese exclusives for Dreamcast collectors.
-In 2011, Maruyama stated he would consider rereleasing Border Down or his 2005 game Under Defeat on modern platforms.
+In 2011, Maruyama said that he would consider rereleasing Border Down or his 2005 game Under Defeat on modern platforms.
 Under Defeat was rereleased in 2012 for the PlayStation 3 and Xbox 360.
 A resin kit for the player ship from Border Down was released in February 2013.